lomnom/MineSweep/README.md

 ## Usage
 1. Run the original minesweeper executable from [The internet archive](https://archive.org/details/winmine), and make sure the entire window is visible.
 2. Run the script.
 It will keep running until a new best time is acheived (Where it will crash with an ugly error message.)
+The script works with all minesweeper sizes and types.

 ###### Have fun cheating in minesweeper!